maxence-charriere/go-app/docs/web/documents/components.md

 ## Lifecycle

-During its life, a component goes through several steps where actions could be performed to initialize or release data and resources.
+During its life, a component goes through several steps where actions can be performed to initialize or release data and resources.

 ![component lifecycle diagram](/web/images/compo-lifecycle.svg)